static, CMS, e-commerce and mobile friendly?

 Whilst attractive in principle, a CMS site is inherently more costly to develop and updating will demand an on-going time commitment on your part.
 But, if you need an on-line shop or catalogue with a constantly changing inventory, then you must take the CMS path.

-Because the technologies required are outside of my personal skill set, this path should take you to ObiCreative in Haverfordwest, who are expert in bespoke CMS, Wordpress & Mobile App development, and the people I go to for their specialist knowledge.
+Because the technologies required are outside of my personal skill set, I have formed a long term working partnership with Cloud Wales, who are expert in bespoke CMS, Wordpress & Mobile App development, and the people I go to for their specialist knowledge.

-If I can't help you, we can still keep your business in Pembrokeshire!
+Regardless of your technical requirements, we can still keep your business in West Wales!

 Just five years ago, less than one in ten people accessed the internet using a mobile phone or tablet.
 Today, it's more than half.